RaphaelEjike/Tackling_Phishing_Threats/README.md

 Restricting the types of files allowed through email helps prevent the spread of malware and other malicious content.
 Commonly blocked file types include executable files (.exe, .bat) and script files (.vbs, .js).

 ### How to Block Unnecessary File Types
-1. Identify Risky File Types: Determine which file types are unnecessary and pose a security risk.
-2. Configure Email Security Policies: Set up policies to block these file types from being sent or received via email.
+i) Identify Risky File Types: Determine which file types are unnecessary and pose a security risk. ii) Configure Email Security Policies: Set up policies to block these file types from being sent or received via email.

 ### Example Configuration for Microsoft Exchange Online